|Copyright: fberti / 123RF Stock Photo|

 The good news is that treating OI is fairly easy and often brings dramatic improvements in all ME/CFS symptoms.
 It's been life-changing for both my son and I. Two ways to treat OI are to increase blood volume and/or improve constriction of blood vessels to help circulate blood better.
 The easiest way to increase blood volume is to ingest HUGE amount of salt and fluids.
 I can't emphasize this enough!
 Sodium and fluids are critical for people with ME/CFS (check with your doctor first to be sure you're not one of the rare people with ME/CFS who has high blood pressure).

 Next time you feel particularly sick or have a racing heart, drink a large glass of V-8 juice (lots of sodium!), Gatorade, or even a glass of salt water (it's not so bad with lime in it).
 It won't cure you, but it helps a lot.
 I always drink a big glass of V-8 juice before I go to the store to help keep my blood pressure and heart rate steady while I'm upright.
 My sons used to rely on Gatorade, but when the sugar and artificial colors started to adversely affect them, they switched to GU Brew tablets or powder - they come in different flavors and you just add them to water.
-My sons also both took salt tablets while they had ME/CFS (one is recovered now and one is still sick).
+My sons also both took salt tablets while they had ME/CFS (one is recovered now and one is still sick and still takes them).
 We have always used Thermotabs, but I've also heard from many patients who are happy with SaltSticks - just be sure to take salt tablets with food because they can make you nauseous otherwise.
-See links below for all of these products.
+See additional links below for all of these products.
 This is just another crazy aspect of ME/CFS - the rest of the world is trying to reduce sodium intake while we need to intentionally try to make ourselves bloat!